 2. The UL data PDU is included as Early Data Transmission with the RRC Resume Request.

-3. The finds the UE context using the Resume ID and forwards the UL data PDU on the N3 interface to the UPF, which forwards the UL data PDU to the .
+3. The RAN finds the UE context using the Resume ID and forwards the UL data PDU on the N3 interface to the UPF, which forwards the UL data PDU to the NIMF.

-4. The may respond with a DL data PDU, e.g. an acknowledgement.
+4. The NIMF may respond with a DL data PDU, e.g. an acknowledgement.

-5. The receives the DL data PDU before the RRC respond timer expires in the and includes the DL data PDU as Early Data Transmission with the RRC Command sent to the UE.
+5. The RAN receives the DL data PDU before the RRC respond timer expires in the RAN and includes the DL data PDU as Early Data Transmission with the RRC Command sent to the UE.

 6. The RRC connection is suspended to Inactive mode.

-7. The forwards the received UL data using a MO Indication to the SCS/AS associated with the connection established by the UE.
+7. The NIMF forwards the received UL data using a MO Indication to the SCS/AS associated with the connection established by the UE.

-8. The receives an MO Acknowledgement from the SCS/AS.
+8. The NIMF receives an MO Acknowledgement from the SCS/AS.

 6.X.4.4 Power saving states and MT transmission